GabrieleNocchi/snp_call_nextflow/compute_canada_narval_slurm/README.md

 Now we have everything ready to start the workflow.

-The workflow can be run on a computing node, using the script run_pipeline.sh (submit with sbatch -- give this job only 1 cpu, 4 GB RAM but MAX available run time).
+The workflow can be run on a computing node, using the script <b>run_pipeline.sh</b> (submit with sbatch -- give this job only 1 cpu, 4 GB RAM but MAX available run time).

 <b>AVAILABLE OPTIONS</b>